algorithm-helper/algorithm-helper/content/categories/algorithms/graphs/kahns-topological-sort-algorithm.md

     current = S.pop()
     result.enqueue(current)

-    for each Vertex x in adjacent[current]:
+    for each vertex x in adjacent[current]:
       deleteEdge(current, x)

       if (x does not have any more incoming edges):